grafana/grafana/docs/sources/developers/plugins/extend-the-grafana-ui-with-links.md

 # Use extensions to add links to app plugins

-You can use the Plugin extensions API with your Grafana app plugins to add links into the Grafana UI.
-This feature allows you to send users to your plugin's pages from other spots in the Grafana application.
+You can use the Plugin extensions API with your Grafana app plugins to add links to the Grafana UI.
+This feature lets you send users to your plugin's pages from other spots in the Grafana application.

 ## Before you begin